hvr/head.hackage/scripts/README.md

 # Using the nix overrides

-The most convenient way to use the nix script is to make a new top level attribute for the
+The most convenient way to use the nix script is to make a new top level attribute for the overriden package set.

 I achieve this using an overlay.

 `~/.config/nixpkgs/overlays.nix` contains a list of overlays which augment the main package set.
+I just have one which I keep in my home directory for convenience.

 ```
 [ (import ~/overlay.nix) ]